Track your meals

 Delightful feature

-We need to find a way to enhance the amount of information that users can input while still benefiting from the ease of use provided by the lower barrier to entry.
+We also need to find a way to enhance the amount of information that users can input while still benefiting from the ease of use provided by the lower barrier to entry.

 While Smart Cookies feature played a vital role in reinforcing expected outcomes, it did not meet user expectations during usability testing.
 We have yet to decide whether to improve or abandon it, and this decision will require further research.